Tutorial

 Bibliometrics 1 – Overview of bibliometrics and altmetrics data

-This section provides an introduction to bibliometric data.
+This tutorial provides an introduction to bibliometric data.
 It outlines the main types of data you can find and illustrates some key uses for the data.
 It covers why the data is important and what you might use it for.
-After completing part 1 of this online resource, you will be able to:

 Bibliometrics and altmetrics